microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-2-deployment-package/README.md

 ```

-Check your JSON in the sandbox to ensure it is valid.
+10.Check your JSON in the sandbox to ensure it is valid.

 ### The outputs section

 Now that you have all of the steps defined in your `createUiDefinition.json` file, you can focus on the `outputs` section, which passes the control values to the ARM template during installation.

-Fill in the `outputs` section of your `createUiDefinition.json` file with the JSON below.
+1. Fill in the `outputs` section of your `createUiDefinition.json` file with the JSON below.

 ```json
 "adminPassword": "[steps('vmBlade').adminPassword]",